 The exhibits here will entertain, as well as give an opportunity for exploration and learning.
 The museum features more than a dozen "playscapes," including a hands-on fire department, an assembly plant for interactive building activities and a tot-sized veterinary clinic.

 Older kids will want to check out a few of the city’s urban adventure parks for skateboarding, BMX, mountain biking, skiing/boarding and more right in town.
-Downtown Denver Skatepark and Evolve Actions Sports Park are a couple to scope out.
+Downtown Denver Skatepark and Curbside Skate Park are a couple to scope out.

 End your first day exploring the 16th Street Mall, a mile-long, tree-lined pedestrian promenade — and one of Denver's most visited attractions.
 The mall is easy to traverse, thanks to free shuttles that stop frequently at every corner.
 It's a great spot for dinner, with plenty of kid-pleasing choices.
 Every block boasts a landmark or a piece of fun public art; treat it like a scavenger hunt as you make your way around.
 Check out the herd of colorfully painted buffalo between Larimer and Market streets, the iconic Daniels and Fisher Clocktower on the corner of 16th and Arapahoe, or William Burgess' abstract sculpture at 16th and Wazee.